 TikTok: Viral marketing, short-form content, youth engagement.

-Each platform has its own demographics, content formats, and user behavior, which require tailored marketing strategies.
+Each platform has its own demographics, content formats, and user behaviour, which require tailored marketing strategies.

 Social media marketing supports broader business goals in several ways: